stonepros/stone/doc/rados/configuration/pool-pg-config-ref.rst

               ordinal rank rather than name.

 :Type: 32-bit Integer
 :Default: ``1``.
-Typically a host containing one or more Ceph OSD Daemons.
+Typically a host containing one or more Stone OSD Daemons.

 ``osd_crush_initial_weight``